Hannah Claus

 Available on all major podcast platforms: click the icons or hit 'play' to listen now.

-In this episode, Jerry takes another excursion to meet with Kanien’kehá:ka (Mohawk) and English visual artist, Hannah Claus.
+In this episode, Jerry is joined by Kanien’kehá:ka (Mohawk) and English visual artist, Hannah Claus.

 During this intimate tour of Hannah’s artworks, she tells Jerry about First Nations cosmologies and the importance of having a relationship to the land and bodies of water upon which one resides.
 Together, they delve into the concept of what constitutes a map, and how artists convey the narratives and collective histories of specific places through their work.